 - Enhanced safety and additional situational awareness from traffic and free weather information (if you also opt for ADS-B In or have a portable ADS-B receiver).

-- Maintain airframe value after the January 1, 2020, deadline passes.
+- Maintain airframe value.
 (Aircraft that are not ADS-B equipped are likely to fall in value.)

 - More efficient search and rescue.
 ADS-B’s GPS-based surveillance provides more accurate information about an aircraft’s last reported position.
 This is because ADS-B Out avionics transmit data approximately once every second, compared to a ground-based radar’s sweep rate of 3-15 seconds.